 As a young business owner, I believe it’s important to give back my time and skill sets to enrich and benefit my community.
 It was one of the many things I took pride in over the last decade photographing for community newspapers across the company.
 Telling the stories of others in my community.
 It is one of my passions.
-Now as a full time self employed wedding, editorial and commercial photographer, opportunities to interact with the public, like my time working as a journalist, don’t come around as much.
+Now as a full-time self-employed wedding, editorial, and commercial photographer, opportunities to interact with the public, like my time working as a journalist, don’t come around as much.
 Supporting and donating my photography skill set to benefit local non-for-profits is a service I am grateful to provide.

 About week before the Big Brothers Big Sisters of Gallatin County‘s 2015 holiday party for the kids, their families and the mentors of the program, I was contacted by Valerie Erwin, Marketing and Outreach Coordinator of Big Brothers Big Sisters of Gallatin County.
 She was in a bind, short on time and needed a photographer to document the fun in photos at their annual holiday party.
-I was happy help.
+I was happy to help.
 I headed over to the Gallatin County Fairgrounds and set up my portable photo studio, setting the stage for the party attendees to have some fun.
 This crowd was a hoot.
 I love documenting humans at play.
 We all had a great time and I came away with some fun photos from the event.
 Here are some favorites.
 Happy to support such a great local organization.
 Merry Christmas everyone! -M